numbhead/puppet-sandbox/README.md

 Description
 ===========

-Puppet Sandbox is a multi-VM [Vagrant](http://vagrantup.com/)-based Puppet development environment used for creating and testing new modules outside of your production environment.
+'Puppet-Sandbox' is a multi-VM [Vagrant](http://vagrantup.com/)-based Puppet development environment used for creating and testing new modules outside of your production environment.
 It is prefered over the upstream [Learning Puppet VM](http://info.puppetlabs.com/download-learning-puppet-VM.html) as